SQL Server Tips

 Do’s and don’ts

-What is SQL Server FileStream feature?
+What is the SQL Server FILESTREAM feature?

 This feature allows adding unstructured documents into the database.
-You can store images, PDFs, videos, or whatever files you want into the SQL Server database.
+You can store images, PDFs, videos, or whatever files you want in the SQL Server database.
 It allows you to have transactional consistency of images.

 We have worked with large FILESTREAM SQL Server implementation.
 And I will show how this feature can cause lots of problems.
-And you could do about them.
+And what you could do about them.

 Let’s start with Environment description, so you have a bit of context: